google/audio-to-tactile/extras/doc/signal_processing/energy_envelope/index.md

    c.
 A lowpass filter is applied to get an energy envelope.

    d.
-The eneryg envelope is decimated.
+The energy envelope is decimated.

-2. Automatic gain control with noise gating.
+2. Soft noise gating.
 We want to normalize speech and salient sounds toward 0 dB, yet we don't want to amplify noise.
 Our assumption is that the noise envelope changes slowly and that salient sounds are bursty and louder than the noise.

   a.
 A smoothed energy is computed using a one-pole smoother.

   b.
-To estimate the noise envelope, `FastLog2` of the smoothed energy is
+The noise energy is estimated by smoothing the smoothed energy in log
-      computed, then smoothed with a one-pole smoother in log space.
-By filtering in log space, the noise envelope focuses on small values and is less influenced by short bursts of energy in the signal.
+     space.
+Filtering in log space puts more weight on small values and is less influenced by short bursts of energy in the signal.

   c.
-The noise gate threshold is computed by taking `FastExp2` of the noise
+The noise gate soft threshold is set at `denoising_strength * noise`
-      envelope and multiplying by `thresh_factor`.
-The AGC gain is then computed based on x = smoothed energy, the threshold, and `agc_exponent`.
-For x &le; threshold, the gain is zero.
-For x much greater than the threshold, gain is approximately x^-agc_exponent.

-   d.
-The gain is smoothed with an asymmetric smoother with fast attack.
+     and with a transition width of `denoising_transition_db` dB.

-   e.
-A normalized energy is computed by multiplying the energy by the
+3. A (partially) normalized energy `agc_output` is computed as `soft_gate_weight * smoothed_energy^-agc_strength * energy`.
-      smoothed gain.
-If needed, the smoothed gain is reduced so that the normalized energy does not exceed 1.0.

-3. As in PCEN, the normalized energy is compressed with a power law as `(normalized_energy + delta)^exponent - delta^exponent`.
+4. As in PCEN, the normalized energy is compressed with a power law as `(agc_output + delta)^exponent - delta^exponent`.

-4. Final output is multiplied by a constant output gain factor.
+5. Final output is multiplied by a constant output gain factor.

 A useful reference is [Praat Beginners' Manual](http://ec-concord.ied.edu.hk/phonetics_and_phonology/wordpress/learning_website/praathome.htm),